techtoys/HDMI-Shield/Ra8876_Lite/README.md

 # Source code includes : #

 RA8876 & CH7035B drivers in C++.
-Arduino compatible library and examples are available, and libraries for mbed and Microchip Harmony Framework will be developed.
+Arduino compatible library and examples are available.

 <strong>Complete schematic is now available in pdf.</strong>